In Lesson #1 we examined our ultimate purpose and happiness which is union with God and following His holy ways..

 Below are some quotations from the New Testament on prayer.

-(Unless otherwise indicated, the quotes below are taken from the Duoay-Rheims Bible which is an online Catholic Bible in the public domain.)
+(Unless otherwise indicated, the quotes below are taken from the Douay-Rheims Bible which is an online Catholic Bible in the public domain and can be quoted freely.)
 If you'd like to see more quotes from Scripture on prayer you can click here and use the search function by putting in the word "prayer" or "pray".
 The New American Bible (NAB) is another Catholic Bible, which is online at the United States Conference of Catholic Bishops website (www.usccb.org/) click here.
+One of the most recommended versions of the Bible is the Revised Standard Version Catholic Edition.
+There is a search function for this Bible on EWTN website:click here.

 Jesus taught us to pray vocal prayers as in the "Our Father":